NinNichiCode/Script_Translator_English_and_Save/README.md

 You'll see a popup like:

-🇬🇧 He has versatile experience.
+🇬🇧 Hello

 -->

-🇻🇳 Anh ấy có kinh nghiệm đa năng
+🇻🇳 Xin chào

 If you press Ctrl + M, this translation will also be saved to the text file.